 Of course, you can try to order something different but, the most grumpy man in the world will immediately tell you that “there’s only one dish you can have in this restaurant”.
 Obviously, he speaks only Portuguese!

 Well, this description could sound pretty negative, but trust us, the rice is amazing!
-It is served in its cooking pot straight from the burners.
+It is served directly into the cooking pot straight from the burners.
 We also think the waiter is part of the atmosphere, you will end up loving him.
 Or not.

 Useful tip: don’t seat to close to the cupboard, if there’s something he hates more than someone asking for different dishes, that’s you making him pass through a narrow space to take the menus.

 You can’t miss one of the most important neighborhoods of Lisbon: Belem.
 The area is full of national monuments, museums, public parks, and grand buildings.
 The Monument to the Discoveries is a tribute to the Portuguese Age of Discovery of the 15th and 16th centuries.